Some info on the different Bradley kits available.

 About the same time as Meng’s kits came out, Orochi came out with their own M3A3 kit (2014).
 Orochi offered their M3A3 kit in two versions; a Deluxe Edition w/metal tracks and some resin bags and an out of place EOD soldier in a blast suit (EOD doesn’t use Bradleys), and a Standard Edition with all plastic parts.
 Their kits also come with PE, but still have some issues with details.
 You can see them at my build review of it here.

 Kinetic bought the Orochi molds when they went out of business and updated them, fixing most of the issues with it.
 They introduced their updated/reworked M3A3 kit in 2018.
-Kinetic fixed the issues by adding a new sprue with parts for the TOW launcher, rear door handle, new headlights and tail lights, stowage basket wall and center support, a set of T161 tracks and new sprockets for them, and PE for added details.
+Kinetic fixed Orochi’s issues by adding a new sprue with parts for the TOW launcher, rear door handle, new headlights and tail lights, stowage basket wall and center support.
+They also reworked some of the parts on the original sprues to improve/correct them.
+Also included is a set of T161 tracks and new sprockets for them.
 However, the T161 tracks are too new to be on a Bradley w/ERA mounted.
 They do mention what to leave off for a non-ERA vehicle, but don’t talk about the tracks.
 With these fixes, it builds into a really nice kit.
 Kinetic did a pretty good job of fixing it.

 New Kinetic sprue.